Skip to main content

 What happens next

-If your complaint is upheld, the scheme can order the letting agent to:
+If the redress scheme agrees that you are right, they can tell the letting agent to:

 • apologise

-• a complaint to Propertymark if your agent is a member
+• complain to Propertymark if your letting agent is a member

-Redress schemes will not deal with your complaint if you've already started court action.
+Redress schemes will not deal with your complaint if you start court action.

 Complaining to an ombudsman about a letting agency